Best Electric Toothbrushes to Keep Your Teeth Healthy, According to Dentists

 “Research shows that even with the best manual toothbrushing habits, electric toothbrushes are more effective at removing plaque, whitening teeth, stimulating and improving gum health, and a person’s overall oral hygiene," says Jonathan B. Levine, DMD, founder of JBL Dentistry in New York City, who recommends electric toothbrushes for a number of reasons.
 "The little micro movements of the toothbrush head allow for you to brush more with each pass, and new technology also allows the toothbrush to assist and even improve brushing habits."
 An electric toothbrush tells you when you’re done with each part of your mouth, and if you are brushing too hard or for too long.

-Investing in an electric toothbrush doesn't have to mean breaking the bank on a $300 speciality item.
+Investing in an electric toothbrush doesn't have to mean breaking the bank on a pricey speciality item.
 While it certainly can, there are also plenty of effective options on the market that won't leave quite so big of an impact on your next credit card statement.
 Here, dentists share their picks for the best electric toothbrush for every budget, so you don't have to sacrifice any extra green for the sake of a white smile.
+In general, any toothbrush that people are excited to use is beneficial because they will be more inclined to use it, says Dr. Kantor.
 But remember: You can't replace good brushing habits no matter how fancy your toothbrush is.

 For something no-frills that you can get at the drugstore, Dr. Levine says this is the best you can get—it’s been a recommendation of his for a long, long time.
 “Without all the bells and whistles that newer models come with, this one stands the test of time and is still being used widely,” he says.
 “With regular use, this brush may help whiten your teeth, promote oral health, and is infinitely more effective than just a standard brush.”